Pros and Cons of Living in Mazatlan

 What do expats in Mazatlan appreciate most about the local culture?

 "Expats living in Mazatlán, Mexico appreciate the city's laid-back atmosphere and proximity to the ocean.
 They also enjoy the warm and friendly local people who are always willing to help with any inquiries.
 Additionally, expats appreciate the affordable cost of living, allowing them to live comfortably on their budget.
 The city also presents an array of Mexican cuisine, with traditional dishes and recipes that have been perfected over the years.
-Furthermore, Mazatlan has a rich cultural heritage and offers plenty of festivals and events throughout the year," said a person living in Mazatlan.
+Furthermore, Mazatlan has a rich cultural heritage and offers plenty of festivals and events throughout the year," remarked one in Mazatlan.

 What do expats find most challenging?